aws-samples/amazon-sagemaker-secure-mlops/README.md

 + **Data science administrator**:
   This is overarching admin role for the data science projects and setting up the secure SageMaker environment.
 It uses AWS managed policies only.
 This role has the following responsibilities:
-    - Provisioning of the shared data science infructure
+    - Provisioning of the shared data science infrastructure
     - Model approval for production
     - Deploys data science environments via the AWS Service Catalog